Bill of Lading Definition

-A bill of lading, or BOL for short, is a document that is required when shipping freight.
-It can be defined as a receipt for services rendered during a freight shipment.
+A bill of lading, or BOL for short, is a transport document that is required for shipping freight.
+A BOL can be defined as a receipt for services rendered during a freight shipment.
 Additionally, it is a document that provides important information about your shipment to both the carrier and the driver.

 Glossary of Terms

 - Ships From: Here, you will want to include information about where the shipment is being picked up from.
 Provide the name of the business, the address, contact person, and a good phone number.

 - Ships To: This is the address where the freight will be delivered to.

 - PRO Number: The driver will place a sticker directly on the bill of lading upon pickup.
 You can use the PRO number to track your LTL shipment.

 - Freight Charge Terms: This area represents how the payment will be made for shipping.
 Typically, if you are using a service like uShip, it will state 3rd party prepaid.